formir/room-gallery/README.md

   - `'min'`: Represents the time it takes to animate between switched walls.
 Default 2s.
   - `'ratio'`: Is the distance multiplier between the walls being switched.
 Default 1.

+- `allOnOneWall`: By setting this `true`, all items will apply only front wall (all 3 other wall will not be used).
+Default disabled.

+- `sanitizeHtml`: Enable or disable sanitization of all data that will be present in HTML mode, for example descriptions, or Item as HTML.
+Default enabled.

+- `sanitizeHtmlOptions`:

+  - `allowedTags`: Array of string with tags that we will allow to display in case HTML.
+  - `allowedAttributes`: Array of string with attribute that we will allow to display in case HTML.

 - `event`: Configures event callbacks for various gallery actions, such as initialization, rendering, showing next/previous items, toggling dark mode, zooming, and more.

 ### Event Callbacks